ethereum/EIPs/EIPS/eip-pbmrc1.md

 - PBM **SHALL** adhere to the definition of “wrap” or “wrapping” to mean bounding a token in accordance with PBM business logic during its lifecycle stage.

-- PBM **MUST** incorporate both a whitelist and a blacklist of addresses as a key element of the conditions that must be satisfied prior to unwrapping the underlying Spot Token
+- PBM **MUST** incorporate both a whitelist and a blacklist of addresses as a key element of the conditions that must be satisfied prior to unwrapping the underlying sovToken

 - PBM **SHALL** adhere to the definition of “unwrap” or “unwrapping” to mean the release of a token in accordance with the PBM business logic during its lifecycle stage.

-- A valid PBM Token **MUST** consists of an underlying Spot Token and the PBM Wrapper.
+- A valid PBM Token **MUST** consists of an underlying sovToken and the PBM Wrapper.

-  - The Spot Token can be wrapped either upon the creation of the PBM Token or at a later date.
+  - The sovToken can be wrapped either upon the creation of the PBM Token or at a later date.

-  - A Spot Token can be implemented as any widely accepted ERC-20 compatible token, such as ERC-20, ERC-777, or ERC-1363.
+  - A sovToken can be implemented as any widely accepted ERC-20 compatible token, such as ERC-20, ERC-777, or ERC-1363.

 - PBM Wrapper **MUST** provide a mechanism for all transacting parties to verify that all necessary condition(s) have been met before allowing the PBM Token to be unwrapped.
 Refer to Auditability section for elaborations.